matomatical/algorithms/README.md

 # Algorithms and Data Structures in Java

-A collection of algorithms and data structure utility classes, created as self-assigned projects while studing Princeton's online courses Algorithms I, Algorithms II, and Analysis of Algorithms.
+A collection of algorithms and data structure utility classes, created as self-assigned projects while studing Princeton's online course *Algorithms I*.

 ## Contents